“Britain in the World” renewed

-In January of this year, the Center rehung its second-floor galleries as part of its ongoing Britain in the World series featuring works from 1860 to present.
+In January 2020, the Yale Center for British Art rehung its second-floor galleries as part of its ongoing Britain in the World series featuring works from 1860 to present.
 Sadly, with the spread of COVID-19, few visitors were able to experience the new installation.
-Now, with the Center still closed to the public, we wanted to share a few highlights from these galleries and take you behind the scenes to hear from our colleague who planned for this display.
+Now, with the museum still closed to the public, we wanted to share a few highlights from these galleries and take you behind the scenes to hear from our colleague who planned for this display.

 What can you tell us about the rehang of the second-floor galleries?

 The challenge for me was to create visually stimulating and thought-provoking groupings while also maintaining the sense of chronology of British art created between 1860 to the present.
 I was keen that work by women artists be front and center of the display, for instance, so I included pieces by Barbara Hepworth, Rebecca Salter, and Julie Roberts in the opening two bays as a means to really foreground their presence within this chronology.

 Gwen John is another artist I wanted to celebrate.
 In terms of the Center’s holdings of her work, John is one of the best represented female artists in our collection.
 A stalwart of British modernism, she was a favorite artist of Paul Mellon and his wife Rachel Lambert Mellon, and since coming to the Center, I have come to love her quiet but intense paintings and drawings, and I was able to include two of her paintings in this new installation.

 How did you decide to arrange the objects?

 A priority of mine was to make sure the artworks had space to breathe, so I limited myself to about fifty objects and, where possible, opened up the space to introduce external light from the street.
 I also selected artworks that resonate with Louis Kahn’s modular architecture.
 This is particularly effective in the section of large-scale abstract works from the later twentieth century.